Connect with us

 “We have to learn the lesson, but we have already had a couple of those lessons (at Portsmouth and Rotherham),” said Johnson recently, when talking about their struggles against certain teams.
 “We’ve continued with the same pattern so whether now it’s a change of personnel, a change of tactics, additions in January; there’s clearly something we have to snuff out to be more solid at times when we are under the cosh.”

 Despite their inability to put a run together to push them clear at the top of the League One, the bookies still rate them highly, and they remain favourites for promotion (11/4 to win the league).
-Rotherham, who recently beat them 5-1, are second favourites at around 3/1, with Wigan and Wycombe both trading at 5/1 to take top spot come next May.
+Rotherham, who recently beat them 5-1, are second favourites at around 3/1, with and both trading at 5/1 to take top spot come next May.

 Last season Sunderland were taken over by Kyril Louis-Dreyfus, son of the now deceased former Marseille owner, Robert Louis-Dreyfus, who was CEO of Adidas.
 The bookmakers clearly see the club as one with financial muscle, but it’s muscle that has yet to flexed.